Skip navigation

 Competency-based selection process

-We ask candidates to provide evidence from previous employment, voluntary work or education to demonstrate to the recruitment panel that they can perform in the areas and to the standard specified in the job description.
+We ask candidates to ensure that their supporting statements provide evidence from previous employment, voluntary work, or education to demonstrate to the recruitment panel that they can perform in the areas and to the standard specified in the job description.

 For each of the essential and desirable criteria in the person specification, the recruitment panel will consider how well the evidence provided meets the standard required for the post.
 Criteria will be assessed at different stages of the selection process; the person specification will specify which criteria are being assessed at each stage.

-Candidates who do not provide any evidence against one or more of the essential criteria for the role cannot be offered the post, so it is important that you answer all the questions in the application form.
+Candidates who do not provide any evidence against one or more of the essential criteria for the role cannot be offered the post, so it is important that you address each of competencies in the person specification in your supporting statement.

 Qualification Details